utaschulz1/FinalProjectClickup/README.md

 ### Topic formats
 * concepts topic headings have the format: About concept
 * tasks topic headings have the format: How to create a task
-* before the first step, list prerequisites.
-If there are non, say that there are non or state your starting point
+* before the first step, there is a list of prerequisites.
+If there are non, it says that there are non or it states the starting point
 * steps have the format: STEP # Opening the first window
 * results have the format of a blockquote
 >I am a result